tsegall/semantic-types/README.md

 ## Correlation ##

 The program correlation will produce a correlation matrix for the Semantic Types detected for any give locale.
 See example below.

 ![Correlation](Images/Correlation.png)

+This information in conjunction with the associated proximity data (e.g. Distance and Direction) can be used to enhance Semantic Type detection.

 ## Usage ##